npinnovations/cordova-plugin-nblue-serial/README.md

 DO NOT Install with Cordova cli

-    $ cordova plugin add from bitbucket for now
+    add from bitbucket for now

 Note that the original plugin's id changed from `com.megster.cordova.bluetoothserial` to `cordova-plugin-bluetooth-serial` as part of the migration from the [Cordova plugin repo](http://plugins.cordova.io/) to [npm](https://www.npmjs.com/).

 NPI adapted this plugin for use with BlueRadio chips.
 It is now named `cordova-plugin-nblue-serial`

 # Examples